Updated: Mar 30

 Be Genuine, Be Kind

 Readers know when they’re being deceived.
 Don’t adopt a tone of self-congratulation or self-aggrandizement.
 Don’t rant and rave, and never, ever, seek revenge through a memoir.
-Step forth as mature, empathetic, and wizened.
+Step forth as mature, empathetic, and wiser.
 These are the elements of an enjoyable memoir.